 Best smart scales 2024: Track body composition in the comfort of your home

-The best smart scales to help you learn more about your body from capturing muscle mass to body fat percentage, these scales can aid your fitness journey.
+The best smart scales to help you learn more about your body from capturing muscle mass to body fat percentage.
+Grab a bargain on a set this Black Friday.

-Not only can they tell you your weight, muscle mass and bone density among lots of other things, smart scales are also able to measure your visceral fat.
+Importantly, smart scales are also able to measure your visceral fat.
 This is the dangerous type of fat found around the vital organs.
-Managing visceral fat is so important to overall health helping to reduce the chances of chronic diseases such as heart disease, diabetes and obesity.
-Consider investing in smart scales if you’re struggling to lose weight as they can aid this process due to the detailed information they capture from inside your body.
+Consider investing in smart scales if you’re struggling to lose weight as the extra data can be a big help.
 A fitness tracker can also assist weight loss so why not take a look at our best fitness trackers?

 At Live Science our tester tried out some of the top rated devices to see how they measured up in terms of accuracy, design, data provided, app functionality, price and value for money.
 This definitive guide reveals our pick of the best smart scales.